 A conviction for shoplifting carries up to 6 months in the county jail and a fine amount not to exceed $1,000.
 The court will usually suspend execution of jail time and place you on a period of probation for 3 years.

 If this was your first offense, you may be eligible for “diversion” also known as alternative sentencing.
 California has enacted its own diversion statute under Penal Code § 1000, but some counties may offer better pilot diversion programs.
 Simply put, if eligible for diversion, you enter a plea of guilty, and the court puts over sentencing for a period of 12 to 18 months.
 Because you’re not sentenced, you avoid being “convicted.”
 The court will require you to complete community service or theft counseling as a condition of diversion.
 Upon completion of your obligations, and after the 12 or 18 months period, the judge will dismiss the case.
 Failure to complete your obligations will result in you being formally sentenced and thus convicted of a crime.

 If you’re subsequently convicted of shoplifting, then you may be eligible to expunge your conviction pursuant to California PC 1203.4.
 To obtain this remedy, you must be fully completed with your probation period prior to filing your expungement petition.
 If the judge grants your petition, the court will withdraw its finding of guilty, enter a not guilty plea, and dismiss the case under the expungement statute.
 Although this remedy carries considerable benefits in the private employment sector, it however will not relieve you from having to disclose the conviction on any job application in the public employment sector or state licensing applications.

 7. Free Confidential Consultation

-If you’ve charged, arrested, or cited for shoplifting under PC § 459.5, then contact Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve charged, arrested, or cited for shoplifting under PC 459.5, then contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.